Pr Dr Michel Mittelbronn

 +352 621 206 732

-The department of anatomic and molecular pathology1 is the largest of the LNS’s departments.
+The National Center of Pathology1 (NCP) is the largest of the LNS’s departments.
 Its goal is to deliver service characterised by excellence, in keeping with international standards of practice, and in tandem with a process of continuous improvement.

 The primary objective of this service is screening for cervical cancer.
 This is done by performing microscopic studies of cytological samples and molecular analysis intended to find high-risk papillomavirus and other infectious agents.
 Since 2014, the technique of so-called monolayer smears is used to enable the automation of clinical readings and further testing.